-27. Whenever the House is informed that the Speaker, the Deputy Speaker and all temporary presiding officers are absent from a plenary sitting, the House must forthwith elect one of its members to act as presiding officer for that day only, the question being put by the Secretary.
+27. Whenever the House is informed that the Speaker, the Deputy Speaker and all temporary presiding officers are absent from a sitting of the House, the House must forthwith elect one of its members to act as presiding officer for that day only, the question being put by the Secretary.